libexpat/libexpat/expat/README.md

 ### b) Config Mode

-This approach requires files from libexpat >=2.2.8 where packaging uses the CMake build system or libexpat >=2.3.0 where packaging uses the GNU Autotools build system.
+This approach requires files from…

+- libexpat >=2.2.8 where packaging uses the CMake build system or
+- libexpat >=2.3.0 where packaging uses the GNU Autotools build system.

 Notice the *lowercase* `expat` in the following example: